A person with short brown hair and glasses, wearing a floral patterned blouse, smiles at the camera. A wall decoration is visible in the background.

 My Journey

-Emma Smith Trickett is a PACFA-registered Psychotherapist and Creative Arts Therapist based in Launceston, Tasmania.
+Emma Smith Trickett is a Clinical Registrant with PACFA and a practising Creative Arts Therapist based in Launceston, Tasmania.
 With a Master's qualification in Art Therapy, she offers a compassionate, evidence-based approach to mental health, specialising in trauma, relationships, and emotional wellbeing.

 Her practice integrates talk-based counselling with creative modalities such as drawing, painting, clay work, and sand tray, providing a safe and supportive space for clients to explore their experiences and foster healing.
 Emma works with children, teenagers, and adults, including neurodivergent individuals, offering a neuroaffirming and trauma-informed approach tailored to each person's needs.